 Violation of any provision of this ordinance shall be cause for a Notice of Violation (NOV) or a Notice of Penalty Assessment (NOPA) document to be issued to the violator by the Noise Control Officer or Noise Control Investigator.

-Any person who violates any provision of this ordinance shall be subject to a civil penalty for each offense of not more than $3,000.
+Any person who violates any provision of this chapter shall be subject to a civil penalty not to exceed $2,000 for any offense.
 If the violation is of a continuing nature, each day during which it occurs shall constitute an additional, separate, and distinct offense.

 Upon identification of a violation of this Ordinance the Noise Control Officer or Noise Control Investigator shall issue an enforcement document to the violator.
 The enforcement document shall identify the condition or activity that constitutes the violation and the specific provision of this Ordinance that has been violated.
 It shall also indicate whether the violator has a period of time to correct the violation before a penalty is sought.